AntennaHouse/focheck/README.md

 1. Click on the "Download ZIP" button on this project's main page to download the files.
 1. Extract the folder in the ZIP archive to a folder where you can create the new folder.
-1. In your oXygen preferences, add the folder *containing* the **focheck** folder as an alternative frameworks location.
+1. In your oXygen preferences, add the **focheck** folder as an alternative frameworks location.
  - See http://oxygenxml.com/doc/ug-editor/index.html#topics/framework-location.html
 1. Restart oXygen.